BijendraRaut/adme/README.md

 # 1. Project Title:
-                  Tech Pixels is a stock photo platform that allows users to browse and search for high-quality images
+Tech Pixels is a stock photo platform that allows users to browse and search for high-quality images.

 # 2. Project Description:
 Tech Pixels is a website that offers high-quality stock photos that are free to use for any purpose, including commercial use.
 Tech Pixels has a large and growing collection of photos, and new photos are added every day.

 # 3. Demo:
 Included the link to the live demo of your project (https://wonderful-smakager-1ade11.netlify.app/).

 # 4. Installation:
 Provided instructions below in detail on how to install and set up your project, including any dependencies or prerequisites.

 # 5. Usage:
 To use Tech Pixels stock photos, simply visit the above-given  website and browse the collection.
 When you find a photo that you want to use, click on it to download it.
 When you download a photo from Tech Pixels, you can just hover over photos and download it.

 # 6. Technologies Used:
 Technologies - HTML, CSS JavaScript